 It’s for good reason, too.

-As Social Media Examiner’s Lisa D. Jenkins describes it, “Never before have businesses been able to reach their customer base so easily, and on so intimate a level.”
+As Search Engine Journal’s Lisa D. Jenkins describes it, “Never before have businesses been able to reach their customer base so easily, and on so intimate a level.”

 Nonetheless, most of us don’t have that kind of time on our hands.
 We’re already juggling multiple priorities, which makes it easy for something like Facebook marketing – despite its potential – to fall by the wayside.